-Sixteen sides across 48 games for three weeks will slog it out for bragging rights on the world stage, and you can enjoy every minute when watching live on a standard or HD TV, or streaming the action to a mobile device
+Sixteen sides will compete in a total of 48 matches throughout the course of the tournament, and you can enjoy every minute of it when using the options listed here, whether watching live at home on TV, or streaming the action to a mobile device.

 *Shown as Sydney time (AEDT), adjust for regional differences.
 Due to licensing agreement, U19 Cricket World Cup free to air TV broadcasts are not available in Australia.

 Group A: India, Japan, New Zealand, Sri Lanka

 |England Tour of South Africa||26 December – 16 February|

 |India Tour of New Zealand||24 January – 4 March|

 |Australia Women’s Tri-Nation Series||31 January – 12 February|